JunfLi-TJU/OKS-Bandit/README.md

 We implement all algorithms with R on a Windows machine with 2.8 GHz Core(TM) i7-1165G7 CPU. execute each experiment 10 times with random permutation of all datasets and average all of the results.

-To run the code, the default path of code is "D:/experiment/Conference Paper/ECML/ECML2022", the path of dataset is "D:/experiment/online learning dataset/regression/" or
+The default path of codes is "D:/experiment/Conference Paper/ECML/ECML2022", the path of datasets is "D:/experiment/online learning dataset/regression/" or "D:/experiment/online learning dataset/binary C/".

 The baseline algorithms include: OKS, RF-OKS, Raker and LKMBooks.
 Our algorithms include: OKS++, IOKS, RF-OKS++ and RF-IOKS.